Exhibit Rules & Regulations

 Exhibitors are prohibited from entering other exhibitor’s booths, or examining another exhibitor’s display, without permission and the presence of the other exhibitor.
-Photographs or videos of exhibitor displays without express granted permission is prohibited.
+Photographs or videos of exhibiting/sponsoring company displays without express granted permission is prohibited.

 PRE & POST-CONFERENCE MAILING LISTS

-A complete electronic attendee list to include name and address will be furnished to all exhibitors after the Annual Meeting & Exposition.
+A complete electronic attendee list to include name and address will be furnished to all exhibitors/sponsors after the Annual Meeting & Exposition.

-Each exhibitor is responsible for safeguarding its goods, materials, equipment, and exhibit at all times during the event.
+Each exhibiting/sponsoring company is responsible for safeguarding its goods, materials, equipment and exhibit at all times during the event.
 Deliveries or removal of equipment are only permitted during move-in and move-out.

 SELLING PRODUCTS OR SERVICES

-The National Air Duct Cleaners Association’s exhibit program educates attendees by providing information, services, and products, and presenting industry trends pertinent to the technician’s professional interest.
-Therefore, taking orders and selling exhibited products will be permitted.
-Exhibiting companies that sell taxable goods or services on site are responsible for registering as a dealer with the host state’s Department of Revenue, reporting any such sales and paying applicable sales tax.
+The National Air Duct Cleaners Association’s exhibit program educates attendees by providing information, services and products, and presenting industry trends pertinent to the technician’s professional interest.
+Therefore, taking orders and selling exhibited products/services will be permitted.
+Companies that sell taxable goods or services on site are responsible for registering as a dealer with the host state’s Department of Revenue, reporting any such sales and paying applicable sales tax.

 SHOW CANCELLATION POLICY

-The parties agree that in the event that the Annual Meeting & Exposition is canceled in whole or in part, or its scheduled opening is canceled or delayed, due to fire, explosion, strike, freight embargo, act of God, act of public enemy, act of war, war, act of terrorism, civil disturbance, act of any government declaration or regulation, epidemic or other event over which NADCA has no control, then the exhibitor contract may be immediately amended by NADCA, and exhibitor hereby waives any and all claims against NADCA for damages, reimbursement, refunds, or compensation.
+The parties agree that in the event that the Annual Meeting & Exposition is cancelled in whole or in part, or its scheduled opening is cancelled or delayed, due to fire, explosion, strike, freight embargo, act of God, act of public enemy, act of war, war, act of terrorism, civil disturbance, act of any government declaration or regulation, epidemic or other event over which NADCA has no control, then the exhibiting/sponsoring company contract may be immediately amended by NADCA, and exhibiting/sponsoring company hereby waives any and all claims against NADCA for damages, reimbursement, refunds, or compensation.

-NADCA prohibits solicitations by non-exhibitors on the show floor or other areas where meeting functions are held.
+NADCA prohibits solicitations by non-exhibitors/sponsors at the event or other areas where meeting functions are held.